Schorny/cycleClass-jQuery/README.md

 =================
 cycleClass takes an array of classnames as first parameter.
 If none of the supplied classnames are set, the first one is set.

-As second parameter cycleClass takes a config options with 4 possible options:
+As second parameter cycleClass takes a config object with 4 possible options:
 * backwards - a boolean.
 Default false.
 If true, the cycling is done backwards.
 Beware that it is much faster to use a pre-reversed array to cycle backwards than to let cycleClass reverse the array on each call
 * onRoundTrip - a callback function taking the current element as only parameter.
 This callback is called everytime a round trip happens.
 * transition - a callback function taking the current element, the old classname and the new classname as 3 parameters. this callback is responsible for changing the classes on the element and allows for transition effects to take place.